Empirical Bayes PCA in high dimensions: Simulated examples

-The following observations summarize these comparisons: \begin{itemize} \item \textbf{Oracle Bayes AMP.} EB-PCA is nearly as accurate as oracle Bayes AMP in all cases, without knowing the true priors.
-There is a small decrease in accuracy of EB-PCA for very weak signals, due to estimation variance for $s$ and $\sigma_*^2$. \item \textbf{Standard PCA.} In the control setting of the $\cN(0,1)$ prior, EB-PCA yields accuracy comparable to PCA.
-EB-PCA yields improved accuracy in all remaining settings, with this improvement being more substantial for the two-point and sparse point-normal priors that reflect stronger prior structure.
-The improvement over PCA is larger for weaker signals. \item \textbf{SPCA.} EB-PCA and mean-field VB both improve significantly over \texttt{spca} for the sparse point-normal prior, with the added advantage of being tuning-parameter free. \item \textbf{Mean-field VB.} EB-PCA improves over mean-field VB in all cases.
+\begin{itemize} \item \textbf{Oracle Bayes AMP.} EB-PCA is nearly as accurate as oracle Bayes AMP in all cases, without knowing the true priors.
+There is a small decrease in accuracy of EB-PCA for very weak signals, due to estimation variance for $s$. \item \textbf{Standard PCA.} In the control setting of the $\cN(0,1)$ prior, EB-PCA yields accuracy comparable to PCA.
+EB-PCA yields improved accuracy in all remaining settings, with this improvement being more substantial for weaker signals and for the two-point and sparse point-normal priors that reflect stronger prior structure. \item \textbf{SPCA.} EB-PCA and mean-field VB both improve significantly over \texttt{spca} for the sparse point-normal prior, with the added advantage of being tuning-parameter free. \item \textbf{Mean-field VB.} EB-PCA improves over mean-field VB in all cases.
 The improvement is small for the point-normal prior and for larger signal strengths, but is larger in the remaining settings.
 Mean-field VB seems to yield worse estimation accuracy than standard PCA for the $\cN(0,1)$ and continuous uniform priors. \end{itemize}

-To provide a more detailed comparison of EB-PCA with mean-field VB at a weak signal strength, panels (a) and (b) of Figures~\ref{fig:iteratestwopoint} and~\ref{fig:iteratesuniform} display the entrywise distributions of several iterates for the two-point and uniform priors, with $s=1.3$.
+To provide a more detailed comparison of EB-PCA with mean-field VB at a weak signal strength, panels (a) and (b) of Figures~\ref{fig:iteratesuniform} and \ref{fig:iteratestwopoint} display the entrywise distributions of several iterates for the uniform and two-point priors with $s=1.3$.
 Overlaid are the convolution densities of the true prior with the estimated levels of Gaussian noise.
 Panel (c) displays the accuracies across iterations.
 The overlaid convolution densities in EB-PCA closely match the empirical distributions of the iterates, whereas discrepancies accumulate for mean-field VB.
 These discrepancies can cause mean-field VB to estimate an increasingly incorrect prior, and to have decreasing accuracy across iterations.